Cold wave of January 1977: Florida

 In combination with snow and abnormally low temperatures, a severe freeze ensued, causing extensive damage, especially to agriculture.
 The USDA reported the following crop losses: 35% to citrus, at least 95% to vegetables, between 50–75% of commercial flowers, 50% to permanent pasture lands, and 40% to sugar cane.
 Crop damage totaled to $350 million (1977 USD), while at least $100 million (1977 USD) of that figure occurred in Dade County alone.
 In order to prevent water pipes from freezing, nurseries and farms ran sprinklers all night.
 However, some water began flowing onto roadways, and with freezing temperatures, caused ice to form on roads in western Dade County.
 Overall, the cold wave caused up to $2 billion (1977 USD) in damage.
 Several traffic accidents occurred due to snowfall and ice.
 Most notably, there was a ten-car pileup in Tampa, and another accident killed a man near Auburndale, when his car skidded in snow and crashed into a truck.
 Due to significant losses related to the freezing temperatures, then-President Jimmy Carter, who was inaugurated on January 20, designated 35 counties in Florida disaster areas.

+The cold killed 96% of shallow-water branching coral at Dry Tortugas National Park.